 For Christa Wild, it is mainly about one thing in terms of yacht interiors: less is more.
 “We worked with the maximum of three colours for the interior design of ‘Nirvana’ – grey, white, and brown.”

 The salon, for example, was panelled with light-grey noble wood in a country-house style, the sitting areas with sofas were also clad in various shades of grey Alcantara leather – a style concept that continues in the three comfortable double cabins.
 In between, you can find discreet panelling, handrails or window frames made of dark, gleaming walnut.
 “They were part of the original interiors.
 I kept them, however, as it gives the interior decoration a first-class image,” says Wild.
-She generally believes: “When modernizing the yacht interior, one should always try to integrate already existing, high-quality furnishing materials such as marble and wood into the new style concept.”
+She generally believes: “When modernising the yacht interior, one should always try to integrate already existing, high-quality furnishing materials such as marble and wood into the new style concept.”
 This saves work, effort and, ultimately, money.

 Nowadays, the lighting plays an always-important role on board.
 “It must be discreet and modern at the same time,” says Marcus Händle of Ocean Independence.
 For this reason, staircases and cabin corridors with LED strips are standard on luxurious motor and sailing yachts.
 And talking of technology: in the past, even larger boats had only simple CD players with the quality of a car stereo; today, modern yachts are equipped with complex audio and video systems, which can often even be controlled via smartphone or tablet.